Police: Husband mistakes wife for intruder, fatally shoots her

 YPSILANTI TOWNSHIP, Mich.
-(WXYZ) — The Washtenaw County Sheriff’s Office is investigating an overnight fatal shooting in Ypsilanti Township.
+(WXYZ) — The Washtenaw County Sheriff’s Office is investigating a fatal shooting in Ypsilanti Township.

-Investigators told Action News a 30-year-old man mistook his 31-year-old wife for an intruder and shot her.
+Investigators told WXYZ a 30-year-old man mistook his 31-year-old wife for an intruder and shot her.

 The couple’s two young children, ages two and four, were inside the home at the time according to police.